turri21/EG2000_Senhor/README.md

 A port to Altera has been made, covering the boards, MiST, MiSTica, SiDi and MiSTer by KYP and rampa069.
 This core has been designed from scratch.

-Port to MiSTer by alaswx, CAS tape support by Flandango.
+Port to MiSTer by alanswx, CAS tape support by Flandango.

 ## Background